 Do I need to sign up for all 7 weeks?
 Families may sign up for one week or all seven weeks camps.

 What is the cost of camp?
-The typical weekly rate for our Morning Adventure, Junior Adventure and Sports camps is $275 (early bird discount rate).
-This rate will be honored as long as payment in full is received by May 1st.
-Please note that discounts will automatically be applied at check out.
+The typical weekly rate for our Morning Adventure, Junior Adventure and Sports camps is $350 for a half day until 1pm or $410 for a full day until 2:45pm.
+Please note that the early bird discount of $25 per week of camp will automatically be applied at check out and must be paid in full by May 1st.
 Weekly rates for our specialty enrichment camps vary.

 What is the cancellation policy?
-Camps cancelled with ten days notice or more will be reimbursed, minus a $25 cancellation fee per camp, per camper.
-Thereafter a 50% fee will be incurred until the Wednesday before camp end of business day (5pm).
-At that point no reimbursement will be issued.
-If a child misses a day of camp due to illness or for any other reason we are unable to offer a make-up day.
+Camps cancelled with 21 days notice or more will receive a full refund minus a $50 Cancellation Fee per week of camp, per camper.
+Camps cancelled with 14 – 20 days notice will receive a 50% refund.
+Thereafter, no reimbursement will be issued.
+If a child misses a day of camp due to illness or for any other reason, we are unable to offer a make-up day.

-Full Day: Available to children entering 1st -4th (excluding Enrichment Camps).
-We will also be offering a full day until 2:45pm for campers enrolled in our Junior Adventures and Sports Adventure programs.
-There is a flat fee to add this option for the week- no pro-rating.
+Full Day: Available to children entering 1st -4th (including our Junior Adventures, Sports Adventure, & Enrichment Camps) until 2:45pm.
+There is a flat fee of $60 to add this option for the entire week- no pro-rating.
 Full day must be added at time of registration.

-ChildCare After Camp option: Available to children enrolled in our Morning Adventures program that are age 4 and 5.
-Families may choose to add on a 1:30pm dismissal or a 2:30pm dismissal in our childcare after camp program (CAC).
+Childcare After Camp option: Available to children enrolled in our Morning Adventures program that are age 4 and 5.
+Families may choose to add-on a 1:45pm dismissal or a 2:45pm dismissal in our childcare after camp program (CAC).
 Space is limited.
-The first dismissal at 1:30pm will be billed at $12/day and the second dismissal at 2:30pm will be billed at $25/day.
+The first dismissal at 1:45pm will be billed at $12/day and the second dismissal at 2:45pm will be billed at $27/day.

-What ages can attend camp?: We will offer camp to students as young as 2 years old.
-Please note that 3 years old campers MUST BE FULLY POTTY TRAINED.
+What ages can attend camp?: We will offer camp to students as young as 3 years old (by June 1st).
+Please note that all 3 – 5 years old campers MUST BE FULLY POTTY TRAINED.
 In addition, all of our Junior Adventure and Sports Adventure camps are offered to campers entering 1st – 4th grade in the Fall We also offer a variety of Enrichment Camps typically starting for campers entering 1st Grade in the Fall.
 This year, we are also offering Chess camp for campers entering 1st – 8th grade.
 See the Enrichment Tab for these camps.

 How are age groups broken down?
-Tiny Tots- 2 year olds, Morning adventures- 3 year old group, 4/5 year old group, Junior Adventures and Sports Adventures- entering 1st – 4th Grade in the Fall.
+Morning adventures- 3 year old group, 4/5 year old group, Junior Adventures and Sports Adventures- entering 1st – 4th Grade in the Fall.
 Enrichment Camp groups vary from 1st – 8th grade.

 What is the ratio of counselor to camper/how many campers in each group?
 For the 3 year old groups, there is limit of 10 campers with two counselors.
 For the older groups, typically there is a maximum of 15 campers with two counselors (government guidelines will dictate ratios for this summer which we will adhere to).

 My child is 2.5 but fully potty trained, can they attend the 3 year old camp?
 We strictly adhere to our policy in order to maintain ratios and meet regulations for each age group.
-Our Tiny Tots program is specifically designed to meet the developmental needs our our youngest campers including small counselor to camper ratio therefore only children age 3 that are fully potty trained may join the 3 year old program.
+Campers must be 3 years old by June 1st in order to attend the Morning Adventure Camp.

 What do I need to pack for my child?
 Each day, campers should bring a nut-free lunch and snack, bathing suit/towel, sunblock, and filled reusable water bottle (we kindly ask that you LABEL everything as adults will not be permitted entry into the building).
 Younger children should pack a change of clothes including undergarments and socks.
 Rash guard/sun shirt, hat are also suggested.
 Campers age 4 & 5 must bring their own flotation device for the pool.
 This can be stored in their cubby for the week.
 Click HERE for a printable checklist of “What to Pack.”